Definition of Phi Beta Kappa

 : a person who is a member of Phi Beta Kappa

 Britannica.com: Encyclopedia article about Phi Beta Kappa

 Seen and Heard

-What made you look up Phi Beta Kappa?
-Please tell us what you were reading, watching or discussing that led you here.
+What made you want to look up Phi Beta Kappa?
+Please tell us where you read or heard it (including the quote, if possible).